poki-musi/poki-musi.github.io/content/optics-in-ocaml/index.md

 relation.

-Every optic we'll make here has to hold this property, where the original type and the "focused" part alongside some extra information, are equivalent up to an isomorphism.
+Every optic we'll make here has to hold this property, where the original type and the "focused" part alongside some extra information, are just the sides of the same coin.
 The type of this last value could very well be anything so as long as such property holds anyway, which is why these types of optics are called [existential](https://wiki.haskell.org/Existential_type).

 ~~Unfortunately OCaml doesn't really support existential types~~ Actually yes